June 2, 2021 | yourfilter GmbH

 The higher the hazard potential, the higher the requirements for the filter system and filter.

-Fig. 1: Welding fumes, the danger at the workplace
+Fig. 1: Welding fumes, the hazard in the workplace

-Accordingly, the designation "dust class M" indicates that the filters are suitable for systems that can separate dusts with a medium hazard.
-And welding fumes are among these dusts.
-Filter cartridges and filter plates should be selected based on whether they comply with this dust class.
+Accordingly, the designation "Dust Class M" indicates that the filters are suitable for systems that can separate dusts with medium hazard.
+And welding fumes belong to these dusts.
+Filter cartridges and filter plates should be selected based on whether they correspond to this dust class.

-The designations BGIA or BIA of the standard ZH 1/487 are outdated, but can also still sometimes be found.
+The designations BGIA or BIA of the standard ZH 1/487 are outdated but can still sometimes be found.

-Conclusion: For the area of welding fume extraction, be sure to look for the designation dust class M!
+Conclusion: For the area of welding fume extraction, be sure to pay attention to the designation Dust Class M!

-In the next BLOG article: When do filter changes make sense?
+In the next BLOG article: When are filter changes useful?